hydraulic-software/conveyor/guidebook/docs/known-issues.md

 * Your app will only update when running.
 Unlike on Windows and Linux (Debian/Ubuntu), the operating system won't automatically upgrade the app in the background.
 This is a limitation of the Sparkle framework Conveyor uses.
 * Your app won't update until the user moves it out of their Downloads folder.
 This is due to a macOS security mechanism called "app translocation" and affects all Mac apps, it's not Conveyor specific.
 The user will be informed of this on startup and we modified the Sparkle update framework to present a clearer message to the user explaining what to do (we've also translated it into many different languages).

-## Electron specific issues

-* If you set the background of your window to be transparent, on macOS it may turn red instead.
-This is a bug in the Electron "Mac App Store" builds that Conveyor uses, and it affects Electron apps packaged with `electron-builder` and Electron Forge as well.
-* The default inputs list doesn't exclude `node_modules/**/.bin/*` as it should.
-These directories may capture symlinks that shouldn't be there.
-You can exclude them yourself using [remap rules](configs/inputs.md#remap-rules).
-Future versions of Conveyor will exclude this automatically.

 ## Java specific issues